geopython/pywps/CONTRIBUTING.rst

   # add the main PyWPS development branch to keep up to date with upstream changes
-  git remote add upstream https://github.com/geopython/pywps.git git pull upstream develop
+  git remote add upstream https://github.com/geopython/pywps.git git pull upstream master

-  # create a local branch off develop
+  # create a local branch off master
   # The name of the branch should include the issue number if it exists
   git branch issue-72
   git checkout issue-72